Parameter-Efficient Fine-Tuning for Continual Learning: A Neural Tangent Kernel Perspective: Experiments

 \subsection{Alternative Experiments}

 To rigorously evaluate and underscore the distinct advantages of the proposed components, a series of meticulously designed alternative experiments are conducted on the CIFAR100 dataset.
-Each experiment adheres to a stringent protocol, employing a fixed random seed of 0 to ensure reproducibility, while all experimental conditions and runtime environments are rigorously standardized to maintain consistency.
+Each experiment adheres to a stringent protocol, employing the fixed seeds of 0-4 to ensure reproducibility, while all experimental conditions and runtime environments are rigorously standardized to maintain consistency.
 A particular emphasis is placed on the incremental top-1 accuracy $A_\tau$ across tasks.

 The alternative experiments of sample size expansion methods encompasses two primary paradigms.
 Firstly, image-level augmentation techniques are explored, with Mixed-up \cite{zhang2018mixup}, PuzzleMix \cite{kim2020puzzle}, AutoAug \cite{cubuk2018autoaugment}, and RandAug \cite{cubuk2020randaugment} serving as representative methods.
-In this context, only the S2 component is retained, given its demonstrated superiority over S1 module on the CIFAR100 dataset, leveraging it to facilitate PEFT and the feature fusion from paired images.
+In this context, only the S2 component is retained, given its demonstrated superiority over S1 module, leveraging it to facilitate PEFT and the feature fusion from paired images.
 Despite achieving an expansion of the sample size at the image level, the results presented in Table~\ref{aug_method_comparison} reveal that this paradigm’s continual performance remains inferior to the network-level feature size expansion achieved through PEFT combinations.
-Furthermore, this paradigm incurs a higher computational cost, necessitating dual passes through both the backbone and subnetworks, as opposed to the single pass through the backbone and dual passes through the subnetworks required by the PEFT combinations.
 The second paradigm involves the amalgamation of distinct PEFT techniques, specifically IA$^3$ \cite{liu2022few}, Compacter \cite{Mahabadi2021ParameterefficientMF}, and Side-Tuning \cite{zhang2020side}.
 As evidenced in Table~\ref{aug_method_comparison}, other PEFT combinations do not surpass the efficacy of ours.
 This disparity can be attributed to the fact that S1 module and S2 module extract information from the same image, albeit in the channel and spatial dimensions, respectively.
 This targeted extraction yields feature subspaces that are more discriminative and less redundant compared to those generated by other PEFT combinations that capture dataset-level biases, thereby contributing to superior performance.